Interstim® for Overactive Bladder

 How does it work?

 Scientists have discovered that the exquisite coordination of organs and muscles in the pelvis necessary for normal, pain-free function can become disrupted by any number of events.
 For example, bladder infections, child Birth, hysterectomies, bowel and bladder surgeries, prostate surgeries, genetic predisposition or almost any other pelvic event can be an insult to the sacral nerves.
-The insult may lead to faulty nerve impulses traversing the nerves causing pelvic floor dysfunction, urgency frequency and pelvic pain.
+The insult may lead to faulty nerve impulses traversing the nerves causing pelvic floor dysfunction, urinary urgency frequency and pelvic pain.

 The mild stimulation provided by the Interstim stimulator serves to connect the communication signals to the sacral nerves and thereby improving urinary frequency, urge incontinence, urinary retention, interstitial cystitis, irritable bowel syndrome and several other ailments.